 - You think the feedback is accidental, for example when a star rating is negative but a comment sounds positive.
 In these situations, a customer may even send you a request to make a revision.

-- You fixed the customer’s problem, for example by replacing a faulty product.
+- You fixed the customer’s problem.
+If you’ve replacing a faulty product, for example.

 You should constantly monitor the feedback you receive and reach out to customers quickly, because revisions must be made within 30 days of the feedback being posted.